What is a Chargeback on a Credit Card and What are the Long-Term Ramifications?

 - Cancel services long before the next billing cycle hits.
 Give the merchant plenty of time to terminate your agreement; this could take a while, so don’t expect to avoid a charge by reaching out the day before.

-- Give the merchant time to initiate a refund.
-The refund process takes time.
+- Give the merchant a sufficient amount of time to initiate a refund before assuming fraud has transpired.

 - Decrease your fraud risk by adhering to credit card ownership best practices: don’t let anyone borrow your card, keep personal information safe, and shop on HTTPS sites with a secure WIFI connection.
 It’s also recommend that consumers sign up for services like Mastercard SecureCode and Verified by Visa.